microsoft/TypeScript-Website/packages/documentation/copy/en/tutorials/TypeScript Tooling in 5 minutes.md

 We're up and running using TypeScript in our JavaScript app!

 Now we can start taking advantage of some of the new tools TypeScript offers.
-Add a `: string` type annotation to the 'person' function argument as shown here:
+Add a `: string` type annotation to the 'person' function parameter as shown here:

 ```ts twoslash
 function greeter(person: string) {